Reang: Dress and ornaments

 Like the other Tripuri, the traditional dress of the Reang is simple and plain.

 Men traditionally wear a hand woven loin cloth and a piece of cloth as a wrapper for the upper body.
-Along with this a piece of woven cloth is wrapped around the head by Kamsoi and is known as Kamsoi maitang.
+Along with this a piece of woven cloth is wrapped around the head by Kamsoih and is known as Kamsoih maitang.
 The women wear a long cloth called rnai, a wraparound; from the waist to down to the knees, a Risa covering the chest, and Rikatouh for covering the whole upper half of the body.
 The fabric is usually woven by the Reang women and very colourful.
 However modernisation has caught up with the Bru and most urban Reang no longer wear their traditional costumes.